gardenlinux/gardenlinux/docs/02_operators/deployment/aws-secureboot.md

 ## Spawn environment

-The environment can now be spawned by using the integration test platform.
-As described in the corresponding [documentation](../../tests/README.md#prerequisites-1), you must have the integration test container in place.
+The environment can now be spawned by using the platform test platform.
+As described in the corresponding [documentation](../../tests/README.md#prerequisites-1), you must have the platform test container in place.
 As described there, the following command is used:

 ```
-make --directory=container build-integration-test
+make --directory=container build-platform-test
 ```

 Then, make sure you have API access to AWS by having your credentials in your home directory.
 There should be a file called `~/.aws/credentials`.
 If it's not there, you need to login via the following command: